plantanapp/documentation/docs/audience.md

 ## `Business Users`

 Business users usually come from the stakeholder side of a project.
-They have he ability to make micro-decisions regarding the application, such as what an email template should be, what fields should be captures in a form and so on.
+They have the ability to make micro-decisions regarding the application, such as what an email template should be, what fields should be captured in a form and so on.
 In a traditional development process, they would address their change requests to a business analyst that turns them into a specification for the developers.
 On Plant an App, they are able to do many changes by themselves, therefore saving a lot of back and forth.

 Skills: `decision making`, `business understanding`, `business tools savvy`